Student Leadership Development Programme

 - Curiosity and Imagination (Innovativeness)

 Students’ leadership knowledge, skills and values are developed through a continuum of workshops, lectures, seminars, camps and external leadership programmes.
-Student leaders then transfer their learning into authentic practices by conducting workshops, facilitating during camps and organising school and community events.
+Student leaders then transfer their learning into authentic practices by conducting workshops, facilitating camps and organising school and community events.

 The programme is tiered and progressive.
 The different levels of development follow a different theme to cater to the students’ readiness and aspiration